 Warning: This article contains references to suicide, which some readers may find disturbing.

-If you are having thoughts about suicide, or know someone who is, call the Caritas-Life Hope Hotline of Macau.
+If you know of somebody having thoughts about suicide, or if you are, call the Caritas-Life Hope Hotline of Macau.
 The English and Portuguese language service can be reached on 2852 5777 and operates from 2 pm to 11 pm Sunday to Tuesday and from 9 am to 6 pm Thursday to Saturday.
 It is closed on Wednesdays and Public Holidays.
 The Chinese language service operates 24/7 on 2852 5222.
 In an emergency, call 999, 110 or 112.